MengLing-L/Escrow-protocol/README.md

 We provide two ways to deploy the system.
+The first one uses Docker to deploy the system where you can pull our image mengling333666/meng:escrow, and then can directly run our system without installing OpenSSL and compiling our code.
+The second one provides the detailed steps for you to directly deploy our system to your OS.

 ## Docker
 1. Install Docker.
 Official guideline (https://docs.docker.com/get-docker/)